Living in the New World

 The best source for the Potawatomis during these years remains The Jesuit Relations, linked to above.
 For the Pueblo Revolt, Pedro Naranjo’s account is available on the History Matters website; Otermin’s here.
 A valuable essay written by esteemed historian Edward Countryman is available on the Gilder Lehrman Institute website.

 For the Iroquois in the last quarter of the seventeenth century, see the Ganondagan State Historic Site website.
 A fun map of the region is available here.
 The charter of the colony of Carolina is available on the Avalon Project website while Salley’s Narratives of Early Carolina is on Google Books.
 Thomas Nairne’s journals are in print and widely available.
 On John Lawson’s death during the Tuscarora War, click here.
-East Carolina University has been at the center of efforts to commemorate the war.

 Assignments and Study Questions